Relational aggression: Consequences of victimization

 Some negative effects persist into adulthood.
+A systematic review of 42 peer-reviewed studies found consistent associations between relational aggression victimization and depression, anxiety, PTSD symptoms, disordered eating, and interpersonal difficulties extending into adulthood.
 In a longitudinal study, Dan Olweus (2003) found that young adults, who were victims of bullying in adolescence, had more symptoms of depression and lower self-esteem than did their non-victimized peers.
 Victims are also much more likely to engage in heavy smoking later in life.
 Decreased academic engagement due to victimization can have some long term consequences as victim's lower educational attainment in adulthood leads to lower earnings.

 Differences in consequences of victimization for victims and bully-victims

 There are differences in consequences among the children who are rejected and aggressive, also known as bully-victims, and children who are rejected and withdrawn, also referred to as simply victims.
 Aggressive individuals often have conduct problems and are involved in antisocial activity.
 Withdrawn children feel exceedingly lonely, at risk of low self-esteem, depression, and diminished social competence.
 Adolescents who are both aggressive and withdrawn are at greatest risk for various mental and behavioral problems.